 What Are Biosimilars?

-Biosimilars are biological therapies-- proteins that have been made to target part of the immune system.
-Biosimilars are designed to be similar, near identical copies of other already approved biological therapies, also known as the reference product or originator biologic.
-They are drugs that act just like a reference product, having the same effectiveness and safety in the patient population that it treats.
-Biosimilars are also taken in the same form as the originator drug (ex. injection or intravenous infusion).
-The Food and Drug Administration (FDA) has approved biosimilars for the treatment of inflammatory bowel diseases (IBD) like Crohn's disease and ulcerative colitis, which provides more options for you to consider when managing your disease.
-However, as is the case for all treatments, you should talk to your doctor about potential risks and what options work best for your IBD treatment plan.
+Biosimilars are biological therapies, proteins that have been made to target part of the immune system.
+Biosimilars are designed to be similar, near identical copies of other already approved biological therapies also known as the reference product or originator biologic.
+They are drugs that act just like the originator product, having the same effectiveness and safety in the patient population that it treats.
+Biosimilars are also taken in the same form as the originator product (example, by injection or intravenous infusion).
+The Food and Drug Administration (FDA) has approved biosimilars for the treatment of inflammatory bowel diseases (IBD) including Crohn's disease and ulcerative colitis.
+When considering any treatment option, be sure to talk to your doctor about potential risks and benefits.

-The term interchangeability refers to the ability to switch back-and-forth between an originator drug and a biosimilar, or even between two biosimilars, back and forth, with no loss of effectiveness or change in safety.
-Interchangeable biosimilars must meet the standard FDA requirements as other biosimilars, and show that there are no clinically meaningful differences when a patient is switched between drugs.
-Currently there are no biosimilars approved as interchangeable.
+The term switching refers to the ability to receive treatment back-and-forth between an originator drug and a biosimilar, or even between two biosimilars, with no loss of effectiveness, and no clinically meaningful differences.

 Be your own advocate!